“Let’s talk more tomorrow, okay, Sam? I’ll be home after five. I’ll get sushi from Kenji’s.”

 “I know.
 You saw the new article in the Times?”

-“Yeah, yesterday,” Sam said quietly despite feeling a spark of anger as she thought about the articles she had read on Sunny’s phone.
+“Yeah, yesterday,” Sam said quietly despite feeling a spark of anger as she thought about the stories she had read on Sunny’s phone.

 “Okay, but you said the Times published a new article too?”
 Sam couldn’t hide the hint of anxiety in her voice.